ZAdamMac/Patchs-Snippets/Data Management/USAGE.md

 If Mapped Scrub Mode is `True` for a particular column, values under that column will be indexed and modified accodingly, replaced with the string `$HEADER-$INDEX`. `%s` in a scrubbed value string will be replaced with the value of a counter that advances each row parsed - a space must exist on either side of the symbol and only one such symbol may be provided

+**A note on encoding**: by default, both input and output as the `locale.getpreferredencoding()` return - that is, the system default.
+Modify lines 10 and 11 accordingly if other values are needed.
+If you want to always use the defaults, set those values to None, or comment out the lines.

 #### Usage
 Preconfigure the headers you want to modify into the config file, run the script, and enter the path to the file you wish to scrub.